 Ultimately, work with Aon to carefully pick the plan that best suits your needs.

 Health care costs

-You can use these dollars against monthly premiums, deductibles, co-pays, co-insurance and even Medicare Part B premiums.
+Currently, upon reaching Medicare age, AT&T retirees receive a Health Reimbursement Account (HRA) funded each year with $2,700 while spouses receive $1,500 a year in a separate account.
+These funds can be used for premiums, deductibles, co-pays and other healthcare expenses.
 Whatever is left will rollover to the following year.
 You may be able to have your premiums deducted directly from your HRA, depending on your plan, but most other costs you’ll have to pay first and then get reimbursed.

 Finding the best way to ensure your health care needs are covered, without breaking the bank, can be a challenge.
 The Medicare system is often complex and confusing.
 It helps to take the time to understand your options before becoming Medicare-eligible and your AT&T benefits change.

 For more information about your AT&T benefits, be sure to download our interactive e-book, The AT&T Employee’s Guide to Retirement.
 Also, read our related published articles on the AT&T pension plan (here) and the AT&T 401(k) plan (here).
 If you want to learn more about your AT&T retirement benefits and other retirement planning steps, download your copy today!